 - Yeast Infections – Women who take antibiotics are at increased risk of developing recurrent vaginal yeast infections.
 Vaginas maintain their own balanced mix of yeast and bacteria.
 A type of bacteria called Lactobacillus keeps the vagina slightly acidic, which isn’t welcoming to yeast.
 Antibiotics not only eradicate problematic bacteria but also wipe out beneficial bacteria, including Lactobacillus.
 Without enough Lactobacillus, your vagina becomes less acidic, making it an ideal environment for yeast.

 - Long Term Failure – Clinically, I have seen countless women and men who have been taking antibiotics off and on for years to treat their acne without complete resolution.
 While Propionibacterium (P) acnes is implicated in the pathophysiology of the condition by producing an inflammatory cascade, acne is not the result of a bacterial infection because all adults have acnes in follicles and the severity of acne does not correlate with P. acnes counts.
 I have found that an appropriate topical regimen to prevent the build up of cellular debris within the pores, reduce inflammation and balance oil production is more successful with long term management and treatment of acne when paired with professional guidance about lifestyle modifications that address the underlying imbalances.

-If you have struggled with acne and tried pretty much everything to get it under control, I highly recommend consulting with a professional to have a customized regimen created for your unique needs and goals.Click here to book a free 15 minute consultation with me at the Integrative Health Institute.
+If you have struggled with acne and tried pretty much everything to get it under control, I highly recommend consulting with a professional to have a customized regimen created for your unique needs and goals.Click here to book a free 15 minute consultation with me at Connected Health & Skin.